 The graphic and table show you what a best practice solution can look like, and how it protects you.
 Now let’s look at how to do this using BackupAssist.
 Below is a set of BackupAssist backup jobs in order of importance, that map perfectly to best practice.
 Simply create a solution as outlined below and let BackupAssist do the rest.

-- System Protection image backup to a set of rotating USB drives
+- Advanced System Protection image backup to a set of rotating USB drives

 - Cloud Backup to an offsite cloud service provider.
 (Requires add-on)